vetschn/ohmcoder/README.md

 ### OTA Voltage Controlled Amplifiers

 We use VCAs based on the LM13700 quad operational transconductance amplifier, making use of its linearizing diodes and the integrated buffer circuits.

-The program envelope controls the amplifier gain.
+The program envelope controls the amplifier gain via a voltage to current converter circuit.

 ![ota_vca](./docs/images/ota_vca.png)

-Below you can see how the carrier signal is modulated with the envelope follower output.

 ![ota_vca_tran](./docs/images/ota_vca_tran.png)